JoeVonDahab/closest_compound/README.md

 # Blended search - finds both structurally and functionally similar compounds
 uv run main.py search "CC(=O)OC1=CC=CC=C1C(=O)O" --mol2vec-model models/model_300dim.pkl
 ```
+That's it!, that's all you need to run the models.
+For more details, you can continue reading.
 ## Difference between two methods:

 ### ECFP6 Only: Structural Similarity